delphidabbler/code-snippets/csdb/tests/README.md

 Contains the _TextWinSysCat_[[2]](#2) project that provides a GUI application that exercises and demonstrates all the code from the database's _Windows System_ category.

+### History

+These test files originated as a [zip file on Google Drive](https://drive.google.com/file/d/1pH7LtyZY-ehwjJ4AjC801j-0bVMdLpsz/view) that were copied as is into the `csdb/tests` subdirectory of the `delphidabbler/code-snippets` repository on GitHub.

+All subsequent changes to the files were made on GitHub.
+At present the GitHub repository differs from the original code on Google Drive.

 ## Notes

 ### 1